olaysco/node-post-api/readme.md

 ## Description

-The project impalements a RESTFUL Post API using Node.js (TypeScript), Express Framework and Sequelize ORM.
+This project impalements a RESTFUL Post API using Node.js (TypeScript), Express Framework and Sequelize ORM.

 Available Endpoints are
 -  /posts